juhot/MPE_Util/README.md

 Use the script at your own risk, it may brake your Live set or even installation!
 Try it first on a new set, and backup your project when loading it while the script is active (selected as a Control Surface)!

+The script should work on Live 10 (tested with beta) and Live 9 (from 9.7, could work on older versions as well, but it would require some work.
+I won't try unless at least some people are interested).

 ## Installation:
 While Live is not running, clone or download and extract zip from github: https://github.com/juhot/MPE_Util to Live's